billwaddyjr/edx-documentation/en_us/shared/accessibility/supporting_learners_diverse_needs.rst

   keyboard easier to use.

-* Learners with hearing impairments who cannot access audio content and need the equivalent information in an alternative format, such as captions or a transcript.
+* Learners with hearing impairments who cannot access audio content and need the equivalent information in an alternative format, such as captions.

 *****************************
 Removing Barriers to Learning